LFA Filmmakers Club

 - Continued support and professional advice

-Events are held at London Film Academy and other venues across London and are open to all members.
+Events are held at venues across London and are open to all members.
 It is a great opportunity to meet other filmmakers, build up contacts, talk about your projects and find enthusiastic crew for your films.
 We also hold monthly workshops and screenings with industry professionals, designed to provide you with relevant information and training for finding work in the industry and making independent films.

 Finding work in the film and TV industry is notoriously difficult.
 When it comes to working in such a competitive industry where jobs are often advertised by word of mouth alone, practical, hands-on experience and a network of professional contacts is key.